bio-phys/aimmd/README.md

 pip install git+https://github.com/hejung/openpathsampling.git@PathSampling_Hooks
 ```
 or clone the repo/add it as additional remote to your git local and then checkout the PathSampling_Hooks branch.
-You should also install any molecular dynamics engines you want to use with openpathsampling for TPS, i.e. openMM and/or gromacs.
+You should also install any molecular dynamics engines you want to use with openpathsampling for TPS, i.e. [openMM] and/or [GROMACS].

 Now cd whereever you want to keep your local copy of arcd, clone the repository and install arcd using pip, e.g.
 ```bash